 A significant number of shares of our common stock are held by a small number of stockholders.
 Sales of a significant number of shares of our common stock, or the expectation that such sales may occur, could significantly reduce the market price of our common stock.
 We filed registration statements in connection with private financings that we concluded in January 2011 and December 2012, which registrations cover approximately 17.0 million shares and 19.5 million shares of our common stock, respectively.
-We also have an effective registration statement to sell shares of our common stock on our own behalf, and may elect to sell shares pursuant to such registration from time to time, including pursuant to the At-the-Market Issuance Sales Agreement, or ATM Agreement, that we put in place in March 2012 with MLV &Co.
-LLC.
-Through December 31, 2012, we had sold 5.3 million shares for an aggregate of \$17.7 million under the ATM Agreement, which permits total sales of up to \$20 million in the aggregate.
-There have not been any sales after December 31, 2012.
-Our stock price may decline as a result of the sale of the shares of our common stock included in any of these registration statements.
+In addition, in connection with our March 2014 public offering of common stock, we agreed to provide resale registration rights for the shares of our common stock held by entities affiliated with one of our principal stockholders and one of our directors, Dr. Stephen R. Biggar.
+We also have an effective registration statement to sell shares of our common stock on our own behalf, and may elect to sell shares pursuant to such registration statement, or an indeterminate number of shares pursuant to a new registration statement or in a private placement, from time to time.
+Our stock price may decline as a result of the sale of the shares of our common stock included in any of these registration statements or future financings.